Traditional Recipes from North East England.

 Read more: Vikings at Lindisfarne

-East.
-Built along the banks of the river Tyne, handsome Victorian buildings remind us of cities industrial heritage.
-Newcastle was a centre for coal mining, steel works, ship building and the railway industry.
-Many of the factories and warehouses are now galleries, bars and entertainment venues making Newcastle a vibrant place for a night out.
+The irrepressible city of Newcastle Upon Tyne is the jewel of the North East.
+Built along the banks of the river Tyne, handsome Victorian buildings remind us of the city’s industrial heritage.
+Newcastle was a centre for coal mining, steel works, shipbuilding and the railway industry.
+Many of the factories and warehouses are now galleries, bars and entertainment venues, making Newcastle a vibrant place for a night out.

 Traditional recipes come from an area’s history and heritage.
-In the North East the industrial revolution saw people arriving in the cities to work in hard jobs.
+In the North East, the industrial revolution saw people arriving in the cities to work in hard jobs.
 They needed cheap and hearty meals to keep them working.

-The food of North East England is practical and heart warming, showing its working class roots.
+The food of North East England is practical and heart-warming, showing its working-class roots.

 The Food of North East England

 These traditional recipes use similar ingredients.
-Pork was the main source of meat, it was cheaper than beef or lamb.
+Pork was the main source of meat; it was cheaper than beef or lamb.
 Stotties, big round flat breads, made sandwiches with a ham shank and pease pudding.
 Broth with vegetables would fill you up before the main meal.

 Suet puddings and clooties (dumplings cooked in a cloth) were other meals that would fill you up.
 Leek pudding was a favourite as many Geordie working men would grow leeks on an allotment.